dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 ---

 ### ✅ Motivation

-As an ML practitioner, you might be tempted to jump into modeling as soon as you can.
+As a computer vision practitioner, you might be tempted to jump into modeling as soon as you can.
-After all that is the sexiest part or the entire workflow.
+After all that is the sexiest part of the entire workflow.

-But jumping straight into modeling without first spending time with the problem and data is a perfect recipe for failure.
+But, jumping straight into modeling without first spending time with the problem and data is a perfect recipe for failure.

+{{< figure_resizing src="meme2.jpeg" caption="" >}}

+You can spend hours modeling only to find the model "works" but on the data.
+Or worse, the model works, but is secretly failing - because of the data.
 A model can only be as good as the data it's trained on.
 Bad data produces bad model.

-{{< figure_resizing src="meme.jpg" caption="The consequence of modeling over bad data.
-The model works but in a wrong way." >}}

-But then how do you check your data?
-There are a plethora of data validation tools out there but they require some learning curve and time investement in the beginning.

-Well, except Fastdup.
+**But how exactly do you check your data?
+In computer vision the number of images can be huge.
+Can you do it quickly on your computer?**

+Yes!
+With 👇

+### ⚡ Fastdup

-Fastdup is a data validation tool that let's you manage, clean and curate your images at scale.
+Fastdup is a data cleaning tool that let's you manage, clean and curate your images at scale.
+It's incredibly easy to use and highly efficient.

+At first, I was skeptical.
+How could a single tool handle all my data cleaning and curation needs on a single CPU machine?
+Especially if the dataset is huge.
+But I was curious, so I decided to give it a try.
+And I have to say, I was pleasantly surprised.

+Fastdup lets me clean my visual data with ease, freeing up valuable resources and time.
+But that's not all - it also had powerful curation features that helped me organize and prioritize my data, making it easier to find what I needed when I needed it.

+Fastdup let's you find 👇

+{{< figure_resizing src="features.png" caption="Fastdup superpowers.
+Source: Fastdup GitHub." link="https://github.com/visual-layer/fastdup" >}}

+In short, Fastdup is 👇
+* **Unsupervised**: fits any visual dataset.
+* **Scalable** : handles 400M images on a single machine.
+* **Efficient**: works on CPU (even on [Colab](https://colab.research.google.com/github/visualdatabase/fastdup/blob/main/examples/fastdup.ipynb) with only 2 CPU cores!).
+* **Low Cost**: can process 12M images on a $1 cloud machine budget.

+The best part?
+Fastdup is free.

 It's easy to get started and use.
-This should be everyone's first step before diving into modeling.
+I think it should in your toolbox if you're doing computer vision.

 {{< notice tip >}}
 By the end of this post, you will learn how to:

-* Install Fastdup and run it on your own dataset.
+* Install Fastdup and run it on your own dataset on your local machine.
 * Find dataset issues like duplicates, anomalies, wrong labels and train-test leak.
-* Train a state-of-the-art classifier with Fastai library.
+* Train a state-of-the-art classifier with Fastai library and compare the performance gain.

 {{< /notice >}}

-### ⚡ Fastdup
-Okay first, what in the world is Fastdup?

-{{% blockquote %}}
-fastdup is a tool for gaining insights from a large image/video collection.
-It can find anomalies, duplicate and near duplicate images/videos, clusters of similarity, learn the normal behavior and temporal interactions between images/videos.
-It can be used for smart subsampling of a higher quality dataset, outlier removal, novelty detection of new information to be sent for tagging.{{% /blockquote %}}

-Fastdup is:
-* Unsupervised: fits any dataset
-* Scalable : handles 400M images on a single machine
-* Efficient: works on CPU only
-* Low Cost: can process 12M images on a $1 cloud machine budget

-From the authors of GraphLab and Turi Create.
-Link to articles and other works.

-{{< figure_resizing src="features.png" caption="Fastdup superpowers.
-Source: Gitub">}}

 ### 📖 Installation
 To start run